 The catalog considered "in effect" and binding on the student is one of the following:

-- The catalog semester/program plan under which a student originally enrolled.
-The student is not required to be enrolled continuously.
-However, the student must graduate or complete his or her program within five years from the initial semester of enrollment.
+- The catalog semester/program plan under which a student originally enrolled and must graduate or complete his or her program within five years from the initial semester of enrollment.
+However, if there is a break in enrollment lasting a full academic year or longer (three or more consecutive semesters), then a new “in effect” catalog is established based on the re-admit semester.

 - The catalog under which a student is re-admitted will govern the student's graduation requirements.
 A student previously enrolled whose attendance is interrupted by 12 months or more will be re-admitted under the current catalog year and must graduate or complete his or her program plan within five years from the semester of re-admission under that catalog.